mlange-42/Ark.jl/docs/src/manual/queries.md

 This is necessary to prevent changes to the inner storage structure of the World that would result in undefined behavior of the query.

-If the necessity for these forbidden iteration arises, the respective entities must be collected into a `Vector` to apply the operations after query iteration has finished.
+Whenever the game or model logic demands one of these forbidden operations, the entities to be affected must first be collected into a `Vector`, and the operations must be applied only after the query iteration has finished.

 ```jldoctest; output = false
 # vector for entities to be removed from te world